Can Dietary Supplements be effective? Are they even necessary?

 I live in a terraced house with a patio garden and I try to grow some food in pots with organic compost and seaweed based organic fertiliser and I choose things that I love to eat and that will produce an ongoing crop throughout summer.
 Strawberries, perpetual spinach, courgettes, cherry tomatoes, dwarf runner beans, peppers, chillies and Mooli are this years choices for freshly picked favourites.
 As I have access to a Farmers Market every 2 weeks I can top up with seasonal produce when it is cheap and I buy organic meat and fish from a company that delivers to my door.
 That way I feel I am buying the best food that I can afford whilst also doing the best I can for the environment and this is very important to me.

 When it comes to Dietary Supplements I buy far less than I used to but as a family we have Autoimmune disease problems and food allergies that add to our nutritional needs.
-Priority for me are plant based minerals as they are so important to every aspect of nutrition, good cellular oxidation, energy production, enzymes and vitamin absorption and utilisation therefore Sizzling Minerals are a daily necessity.
+Priority for me are plant based minerals as they are so important to every aspect of nutrition, good cellular oxidation, energy production, enzymes and vitamin absorption and utilisation therefore using a good, natural salt like Celtic sea salt is important.
 Then for other supplements I would choose FOOD STATE or plant derived wherever possible.
 To illustrate why this is so important I will compare just a few common nutrients.

 Vitamin C from the whole fruit comes with naturally occurring phytochemicals and bioflavinoids that work together as a very effective antioxidant and free radical scavenger – over 260 times more effective (Cornell University study) than isolated Ascorbic acid.
 ‘Natural’ Ascorbic Acid Vitamin C is made by fermenting sugar into sorbitol and then adding acetone (as in nail varnish remover) to create Ascorbic Acid.
 That is one reason why it makes a brilliant treatment for constipation because take a dose of about 3 grams and the body just chucks it out by speeding up the emptying of the bowels.